pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain2.md

 And for this new block, we need to decide to which previous block do we connect.
 Do we connect to that block or to that block?
-What could be a good rule to decide?
-To which block we connect?
+What could be a good rule to decide to which block we connect?

-We don't have more money.
+student: Where we have more money.

-Similar?
+prof: Similar.
 Similar.
 Similar.
+Not really, yeah,
-But really, with them, we would, yeah, more money could be something.
+more money could be something.
 It's not more money.

-I don't know.
+student: I don't know.
-Somehow it's work.
+Somehow we have work to do.

+prof: Work.
 Work.
-Work.
 It has a little bit to do with work also.
-But not all of what we have to do.
+But not our work that we have to do.
 Yeah.

-The one that the majority connects to.
+student: The one that the majority connects to.

-We don't know which majority connects to at this point directly.
+prof: We don't know which majority connects to at this point directly.
 But we know something else.
 We know how big the block is.
 So the size of the block, the length of this particular block.
-So we want to continue the chain actually at a point where has been already most transactions have already been somehow included.
+So we want to continue the chain actually at a point where most transactions have already been somehow included.
 So if this, for example, has 6,000 transactions and that has 4,000 transactions, we will choose that one.
-Because here, I'm not transaction inside.
+Because here are more transaction inside.
 It's more valuable.
-It has a little bit to do with the value of the money.
+It has a little bit to do with the value of the money that's in there.
-That's in there.
-And if the length is the same, then the next decision point is that we say, we look at the nonce.
-And then we say, the back of the nonce is, we choose that one.
+And if the length is the same, then the next decision point is that we say, we look at the nonce, and then we say, the better the nonce is, we choose that one.
 Let's imagine we need four zeros, 0, 0, 0, 9, something.
 And this one has 0, 0, 0, 5.
-This is data.
+This is better because it's smaller.
-It wasn't smaller.
 It was more difficult to find.
 Or even this has another 0 here.
 Then it's even much better.